About Me

 I'm a faithful family member and I'm a loving friend.

-I’m capitalizing the word White because, as Nell Irvin Painter puts it, leaving the w lowercase falsely situates Whiteness as neutral and normal.
+I’m capitalizing the word White because, as Nell Irvin Painter once wrote, leaving the w lowercase falsely situates Whiteness as neutral and normal.
 It's not neutral and normal.

 I question myself and my cultural assumptions.
 And you are welcome to question me too.